 Looking after children can be hard work.
-For some families it is made even harder by other problems; lack of money, poor housing, not having support of family and friends, being in a violent relationship, being affected by an addiction to alcohol, drugs or gambling, or having a disability or mental health problem.
+For some families, it is made even harder by other problems, including lack of money, poor housing, not having support of family and friends, being in a violent relationship, being affected by an addiction to alcohol, drugs or gambling, or having a disability or mental health problem.

-If you, as a parent, believe you need help to keep your children safe from harm and to ensure they are able to grow and develop well, it is important you find some help.
-This help might come from your partner, your family or friends or from services in the community.
+If you, as a parent, believe you need help to keep your children safe from harm and to make sure they are able to grow and develop well, it is important you find some help.
+This help might come from your partner, your family or friends, or from services in the community.

 If you know a family that you think needs such help, it is important that you talk to them.